17J/17J/README.md

 </p>

 <p align="center">
-  <i>⚡ "Security is not a product, but a process" - Bruce Schneier</i>
+  <i>⚡ "DevOps is not a goal, but a never-ending process of continual improvement" - Jez Humble</i>
 </p>